QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-final-case.md

 + Physically isolate the created metadata
   + Different index properties of the index: facetable, searchable, filterable, etc

-1. **Multiple Skisets Scenario**: This scenario is used when you have one of the following situations:
+1. **Multiple Skillsets Scenario**: This scenario is used when you have one of the following situations:

    + A Custom Skill that has different update times.
 So, you don't need to call that API for all of your executions.
    + Your data has multiple updates periods.
 Example: images are updated in the morning, text documents in the afternoon.